mitotic/slidoc/README.md

  4. Track understanding of concepts.

-This README.md provides documentation, examples and tests for Slidoc.
+This README file provides documentation, examples and tests for Slidoc.

-Notes: Using the widely-used Markdown file format, with some extensions, accomplishes the first goal.
-With this format, plain text editors and many other open source tools (such as pandoc) can be used to edit and process the files.
+Notes: Using the widely-used Markdown file format, with some extensions for equations and interactivity, accomplishes the first goal.
+With this format, plain text editors and many other open source tools (such as [Pandoc](http://pandoc.org)) can be used to edit and process the files.
 Version control is easy and sites like [GitHub](https://github.com) can be used to store and share the files.

 The remaining goals are achieved using plain vanilla HTML files with